austintackaberry/stocks/README.md

 `npm start`

-Next you will need to open up an additional terminal and start up a server for the backend:
+Next you will need to open up an additional terminal and start up a server for the backend on port 5000:

 cd ..